johnuschold/LLM-Workout-Generator/README.md

 # From Gym Notes to an AI Coach: Building a RAG‑Powered Workout Planner with Streamlit

-> **TL;DR**: I built a portfolio project that turns fitness goals into personalized, evidence‑backed workout plans.
-It uses a retrieval‑augmented generation (RAG) pipeline (FAISS + MiniLM embeddings) to ground an LLM (Mistral‑7B Instruct), then enriches the plan with fuzzy‑matched exercise details and demo videos—all wrapped in a Streamlit app.
+> > **TL;DR**: This app turns fitness goals into personalized workout plans.
+It uses a retrieval-augmented generation (RAG) pipeline (FAISS + MiniLM embeddings) to ground an LLM (Mistral-7B Instruct), then enriches the plan with fuzzy-matched exercise details and demo videos—all wrapped in a Streamlit interface.

 ---